Meta-CAMP/camp_short-read-taxonomy/README.md

 source ~/.bashrc # or source ~/.zshrc
 ```

 4. Make sure the installed pipeline works correctly.
-With 40 threads and a maximum of 150 GB allocated for a command (`xtree`), the test dataset should finish in approximately 38 minutes.
+With 10 threads and a maximum of 40 GB allocated overall, the test dataset should finish in approximately 6 minutes.
 ```Bash
 conda activate camp
 python /path/to/camp_short-read-taxonomy/workflow/short-read-taxonomy.py test